 The world is never going to look the same for the mobile industry.
 After three decades of an effectively closed service environment, everything but the bit pipe is now up for grabs.
 With the rise of Smartphones capable of running applications with access to internet-enabled services, a world of new and disruptive technologies has become available.
-As HTML evolves towards HTML5, the line between browser and application gets blurred.web sms gateway
+As HTML evolves towards HTML5, the line between browser and application gets blurred.marketing mobile

 has been heralded as a , enabling real time voice and video (and data) services through a well-defined API.
 Web developers can nimbly create communication applications and plug them into existing web pages enhancing the user experience.
 These apps will run in the browser on any (low spec) mobile or computing device, independently of network or device user interface implementation, possibly augmented from the cloud.